aryan-bhagwat/Python-Challenge-Journey/README.md

 ## Day 21 : Learned exception handling using try, except, else, finally, and raise.
 Built calculator and file reader tasks.

 ## Day 22: Learned how to work with JSON – dump/load data to/from strings and files.
 Practiced student data manager task.

+## Day 23: Built a JSON-based CLI Student Database Manager with add, view, search, and persistent storage.